streambased-io/streambased-demos/retail/README.md

 select count(*) from payment_terms;
 ```

-Adn see their structure from:
+And see their structure from:

 ```bash
 describe transactions;
 describe payment_terms;
 ```

-This is a much easier to use interface with far less risk than the overly powerful console tools.
+This is a much easier to use interface with far less risky than the overly powerful console tools.

 ## Step 4: Back to the story